Mikadore/cpp-papers/partial-classes.md

 > [7]{.pnum} Each freestanding member in the header synopsis of a partially freestanding class template
 > is followed by a comment including *freestanding*.
 >
-> [6]{.pnum} A *fully freestanding class template* is a freestanding class template, in which every member is a freestanding member.
+> [8]{.pnum} A *fully freestanding class template* is a freestanding class template, in which every member is a freestanding member.
-> In the associated header synopsis for such a class template, the class template's declaration is followed with a comment
-> that includes *freestanding*.
 >
-> [ *Example*
->
->   ```cpp
->   template<class...
-Types> class variant; //freestanding
->   ```
->
-> -*end example*]
->
-> [8]{.pnum} Members of a partially freestanding class template that are not freestanding members may be deleted in freestanding implementations.
+> [9]{.pnum} *Deleted freestanding members* are member functions of a partially freestanding class template that are designated as such.
-> In that case, a freestanding implementation shall explicitly delete that member.
-In the associated header synopsis of the given partially
-> freestanding class template, the deleted member's declaration is followed with a comment that includes *freestanding* and *delete*.
+> Deleted freestanding members are not freestanding members.
+Deleted freestanding members are followed with a comment that includes
+> *freestanding* and *delete*.
+Deleted freestanding members shall either meet the requirements of a hosted implementation, or be deleted
+> using the `delete` keyword.
 >
 > [ *Example:*
 >